Cryptolaemus montrouzieri: Description

 Cryptolaemus montrouzieri can reach a length of about 6 mm.
 Adults of this species have the typical ladybird shape but, unlike many of the often brightly coloured Coccinellidae, the elytra of these small ladybirds are predominantly dark brown and have no spots.
 Head, antennae, pronotum, the end of the elytra and the legs are orange-brown.
 Larvae can reach a length of 14–15 mm.
 They show a waxy covering that makes them apparently look like the mealybugs they prey on, a case of aggressive mimicry.

 Biology

 The adults and larvae of these insects eat scale insects, especially mealybugs.
 Females lay their eggs among the egg sac of mealybugs.
 Larvae feed on mealybug eggs, young crawlers and their honeydew.
-They become adults in 24 days, after three larval stages and a pupal stage.
+They become adults in 24 days, after four larval stages and a pupal stage.
 The life span is two months.